ranjankumarmandal/ranjankumarmandal/README.md

 - Cloud - AWS, Firebase
 - System Design (LLD, HLD), etc.

-I also write 📝 articles about life, web-development and machine learning.
+I also write 📝 articles and love to talk about life, web-development and machine learning.

 Thanks!